 CJGeo worked with the general contractor and VDOT to revise the repair plan to a combination of compaction grouting of the underlying soils, coupled with an asphalt overlay of the approach and departure slabs to restore the ride.

-Polyurethane grouting was performed to a depth of up to 25′ below the pavement surface to consolidate poorly controlled backfill material, at two approaches (9 lanes total) and three departures (9 lanes total).
+Polyurethane compaction grouting was performed to a depth of up to 25′ below the pavement surface.
+This was to consolidate poorly controlled backfill material, at two approaches (9 lanes total) and three departures (9 lanes total).
 Cutoff criteria was 0.05 inches of lift at each point/stage.

-Milling and paving was then performed for a 30′ taper to provide a smooth transition and ride.
+Milling and paving for a 30′ taper to provides a smooth transition and ride.